A bride was usually chosen by the bridegroom's father.

 The bride and the groom are legally bound in a marriage contract, but they do not live together.
 The groom and bride drink from a cup of wine to acknowledge their mutual consent.

-Likewise He also took the cup after supper, saying, "This cup is the new covenant in My blood, which is shed for you."
+Likewise also the cup after supper, saying, This cup is the new covenant in my blood, which is shed for you.

 Luke 22:20